 After formally admitted into the network in late 2017, NTU was appointed to the APRU International Policy Advisory Committee (IPAC) in January 2020.
 The IPAC provides advice on the implementation of the APRU Strategic Framework and in policy

-On top of leveraging on the research capabilities of the APRU member universities, the various APRU programmes also engage with international organizations such as the United Nations and Asia Pacific Economic Cooperation to address the science and policy divide.
+In addition to leveraging on the research capabilities of the APRU member universities, the various APRU programmes also engage with international organizations such as the United Nations and Asia Pacific Economic Cooperation to address the science and policy divide.

 A comprehensive overview of the APRU's impact and contribution to addressing Asia-Pacific challenges may be found in the APRU Impact Report 2020.